sosiristseng/sosiristseng.github.io/docs/blog/posts/system/2024-04-23-mount-nas-drive.md

 ---
-title: Mount NAS drive in Linux
+title: Mount NAS drive in Linux at boot
 date: 2024-04-23
 tags:
   - linux
+categories:
+  - system
 ---

 Add the following entry to `/etc/fstab` to automatically mount NAS drives at boot